mui/toolpad/examples/with-prisma-data-provider/README.md

 This app demonstrates the following capabilities of Toolpad:

-1. Reusing your models in Toolpad UI.
+1. Reusing your models in Toolpad Studio UI.
 2. Using a Data Grid, Button and a text input component.
 3. Leveraging data providers to support pagination.